dolbeysystems/cdi-alert-engine/test/README.md

 The unit test binary accepts a list of arguments which will be used to filter the tests that are run.

 For example:
-- `cargo run --bin test -- script/example.lua` only tests `script/example.lua`
+- `cargo run -- script/example.lua` only tests `script/example.lua`
-- `cargo run --bin test -- script/example.lua script/other.lua` only tests `script/example.lua` and `script/other.lua`.
+- `cargo run -- script/example.lua script/other.lua` only tests `script/example.lua` and `script/other.lua`.
-- `cargo run --bin test -- script/example.lua:test/identity.lua` only tests account `test/identity.lua` of script `script/example.lua`.
+- `cargo run -- script/example.lua:test/identity.lua` only tests account `test/identity.lua` of script `script/example.lua`.
-- `cargo run --bin test -- '!script/example.lua:test/identity.lua'` runs everything except for account `test/identity.lua` of script `script/example.lua`.
+- `cargo run -- '!script/example.lua:test/identity.lua'` runs everything except for account `test/identity.lua` of script `script/example.lua`.
-- `cargo run --bin test -- script/example.lua '!script/example.lua:test/identity.lua'` only tests `script/example.lua`, except for account `test/identity.lua` of script `script/example.lua`.
+- `cargo run -- script/example.lua '!script/example.lua:test/identity.lua'` only tests `script/example.lua`, except for account `test/identity.lua` of script `script/example.lua`.

 `--quiet` may be used to only output failures and the summary.